-2.43 Although B class activities are traditionally vital to the local economy, other employment generating uses such as retail, leisure and service industries also make a significant contribution to the economy.
-These
+- 2.44 Although B class activities are traditionally vital to the local economy, other employment generating uses such as retail, leisure and service industries also make a significant contribution to the economy.
+These will be focussed in town centres and other locations within the Built Up Area Boundary. - 2.45 The strategic sites outlined in the policy below will meet a significant amount of the demand for employment uses in Adur: - Shoreham Airport- planning positively for aviation and non-aviation employment generating uses within a high-quality business environment (see Policy 7). - Shoreham Harbour by facilitating the relocation of existing employment uses that wish to move in order to expand, modernise or operate in a more appropriate area, new opportunities will be created for B1 office space, plus other appropriate employment-generating uses (See Policy 8).

-- 2.44 The strategic sites outlined in the policy below will meet a significant amount of the demand for employment uses in Adur: - Shoreham Airport- planning positively for aviation and non-aviation employment generating uses within a high-quality business environment (see Policy 7). - Shoreham Harbour by facilitating the relocation of existing employment uses that wish to move in order to expand, modernise or operate in a more appropriate area, new opportunities will be created for B1 office space, plus other appropriate employment-generating uses (See Policy 8). - New Monks Farm delivery of appropriate employment generating uses as part of a mixed use development incorporating residential and community uses (See Policy 5). - 2.45 It is unlikely that the above strategic sites and other key existing employment areas will meet the full projected demand for new employment floorspace in Adur as identified in the Employment Land Review (2014), as there is limited capacity due to a number of environmental constraints already set out in this Plan.
+- New Monks Farm delivery of appropriate employment generating uses as part of a mixed use development incorporating residential and community uses (See Policy 5). - 2.46 It is unlikely that the above strategic sites and other key existing employment areas will meet the full projected demand for new employment floorspace in Adur as identified in the Employment Land Review (2014), as there is limited capacity due to a number of environmental constraints already set out in this Plan.
 As a result, the Council is working with neighbouring authorities to help meet the employment needs of the area under the Duty to Co-operate.